Economic Freedom Fighters: Allegations of fascism and misogyny

 The party's practices and racial views have been widely defined as "fascist" by journalists, commentators, academics, and other political parties.
-Some commentators have compared its leader Julius Malema, and the party's cult of personality surrounding him, to Adolf Hitler and Benito Mussolini.
-The ANC’s National Executive Committee has described the EFF as a "proto-fascist party run dictatorially".
-Gareth van Onselen, who worked for the Democratic Alliance for twelve years, accused the party of being "fascist" due to its legacy of racial prejudice in a 2018 article.
-In mid-June 2016, a group calling themselves "Anonymous Africa", claiming to be associated with the hacktivist group Anonymous, condemned the party and perpetrated a DDoS attack on the EFF's website, stating the reason to be the party's "nationalist socialist rhetoric".
-South African academic Vishwas Satgar has argued that the EFF is not comparable to fascist parties of the twentieth century, but that it is instead a black neo-fascist party based on the ideologies of centralized state ownership and control along with African nativism.
+Some commentators have compared Malema and the party's cult of personality around him to Adolf Hitler and Benito Mussolini.
+The ANC's National Executive Committee has called the EFF a "proto-fascist party run dictatorially".
+Gareth van Onselen, who worked for the Democratic Alliance for 12 years, accused the party of being "fascist" due to its legacy of racial prejudice in a 2018 article.
+In mid-June 2016, a group calling itself "Anonymous Africa", claiming to be associated with the hacktivist group Anonymous, condemned the party and perpetrated a DDoS attack on the EFF's website for what it called the party's "nationalist socialist rhetoric".
+South African academic Vishwas Satgar has argued that the EFF is not comparable to fascist parties of the 20th century but is instead a black neo-fascist party based on the ideologies of centralized state ownership and control along with African nativism.
 According to Satgar, its appeals to "race baiting, nativist nationalism, hypermasculinity, and disposition to violence are similar in these respects to the new fascisms rising in Europe, the United States, and India."

-The EFF's leader has been criticized in the media for the party's lack of focus on feminist politics and the prevalence of sexism and misogyny among leading members such as Malema.
+Malema has been criticized in the media for the party's lack of focus on feminist politics and the prevalence of sexism and misogyny among leading members.
 Feminists have argued that the party's militaristic language undermines its commitment to women's rights, while disaffected female party members have criticized the EFF for having a patriarchal power structure.